Xvareon/Laravel-10/README.md

 - [Git and Git Bash (Version Control)](https://git-scm.com/).

 ## PROJECT SETUP
-- Go to xampp -> htdocs -> git bash here
+- Go to the following directory: xampp -> htdocs -> git bash here using right click
 - In the git bash GUI, enter:" composer create-project laravel/laravel your-project-name "
 - Open Xampp application and start the Apache and MySQL actions
 - Open VS Code and its terminal then enter:" php artisan serve " to start